siobhanlgorman/After-the-Party/README.md

 * [The Google Chrome browser](https://www.google.com/intl/en_ie/chrome/) was used to view the app
 * [Diagrams](https://www.diagrams.net/) was used to create the flowchart
 ## Known Issues/Bugs
-* Left/Right option: sometimes won't accept 'Left' or 'left' input but accepts second time and sometimes it does accept as expected.
-The cause has not been determined so the fix cannot be identified.
+* Left/Right option: sometimes won't accept 'Right' or 'right' input but accepts second time and sometimes it accepts first time as expected.
+The cause has not been determined as is intermttent so a fix cannot be identified currently.

 Not accepting 'right':

 ![alt-text](assets/images/error2.png)